keithwhor/nodal/README.md

 ## Project Direction

-The following features are in development on Nodal 0.3.x
+The following features are in development on Nodal 0.4.x

 - Test coverage (in progress)
 - Model relationships (links to other models)
-- Task scheduler
 - Easy authorization (requires redis for more than one instance)
 - WebSocket integration (commands responses, requires redis for more than one instance)

-## Why Nodal
+## Why Nodal?

 The short answer is because building stuff is fun. ;)